seabrus/RactiveGridComponent/README.md

     });

 ```
-`getData` is a sample function, you should substitute it with your corresponding function.
+`getData` is a sample function, you should substitute it with your own function.

 That's it.

-More you can find in RactiveApp example (https://github.com/esbhome/RactiveApp)
+See more in the [RactiveApp example](https://github.com/esbhome/RactiveApp).